1 Core Functions

 Explanation:

 This function requires the counselor to consider a variety of factors before deciding whether or not to admit the potential client for treatment.
 It is imperative that the counselor use appropriate diagnostic criteria to determine whether the applicant’s alcohol or other drug use constitutes abuse.
 All counselors must be able to describe the criteria they use and demonstrate their competence by presenting specific examples of how the use of alcohol and other drugs has become dysfunctional for a particular client.
-The determination of a particular client’s appropriateness for a program requires the counselor’s judgment and skill and is influenced by the program’s environment and modality (i.e., inpatient, outpatient, residential, pharmacotherapy, detoxification, or daycare).
-Important factors include the nature of the substance abuse, the physical condition of the client, the psychological functioning of the client, outside support/ resources, previous treatment efforts, motivation, and the philosophy of the program.
+The determination of a particular client’s appropriateness for a program requires the counselor’s judgment and skill and is influenced by the program’s environment and modality (e.g., inpatient, outpatient, residential, pharmacotherapy, detoxification, or daycare).
+Important factors include the nature of the substance abuse, the physical condition of the client, the psychological functioning of the client, outside support/resources, previous treatment efforts, motivation, and the philosophy of the program.
 The eligibility criteria are generally determined by focus, target population, and funding requirements of the counselor’s program or agency.
 Many of the criteria are easily ascertained.
 These may include the client’s age, gender, place of residence, legal status, veteran status, income level, and the referral source.
 Making a reference to agency policy is a minimally acceptable statement.
 If the client is found ineligible or inappropriate for this program, the counselor should be able to suggest an alternative.

 II.
 INTAKE: The administrative and initial assessment procedures for admission to a program.